open-telemetry/opentelemetry-specification/specification/configuration/file-configuration.md

 For example, `${API_KEY}` is valid, while `${1API_KEY}` and `${API_$KEY}` are invalid.

 Environment variable substitution MUST only apply to scalar values.
-NOTE, mapping keys are not candidates for substitution.
+Mapping keys are not candidates for substitution.

 If a referenced environment variable is not defined, it MUST be replaced with an empty value.